50 celebrities with a history of protest

 You may also like: 1984 and 19 other dystopian novels that predicted the future

 Since his time as a student, “Lethal Weapon” star Danny Glover has been an activist fighting for civil rights and worker unions.
 Politically, Glover has endorsed progressive candidates running for president of the United States.
-In 2010, Glover was arrested in Maryland during a protest for better working wages and conditions outside French food corporation Sodexo.
+Glover was arrested in 2010 in Maryland during a protest for better working wages and conditions outside French food corporation Sodexo.

 While Martin Sheen is primarily known as the actor who played President Bartlet in “The West Wing,” he has stated that activism is “what [he does] to stay alive.”
 A humanitarian and social activist, Sheen has been arrested more than 65 times for protesting.
 Sheen primarily participates in anti-war, pro-worker, and environmental protests.